2008 United States presidential election in Utah: Analysis

-Utah is a heavily Republican state that has not voted for a Democratic presidential nominee since Lyndon B. Johnson's landslide in 1964, and even then the margin of victory was small.
+Utah is a heavily Republican state that has not voted for a Democratic presidential nominee since Lyndon B. Johnson's landslide in 1964, and even then the state voted considerably to the right of the nation.
 Johnson is also the last Democrat to manage even 40 percent of Utah's popular vote.
 The majority of the state's population is Mormon and highly conservative, especially on social issues.
 Utah gave George W. Bush his largest margin of victory in 2004 over John Kerry, as Bush received over 71 percent to Kerry's 26 percent and carried every county in the state.

 With 62.15 percent of the popular vote, Utah proved to be McCain's third strongest state in the 2008 election after Oklahoma and neighboring Wyoming.

 Although McCain easily won Utah in 2008, Obama did very well for a Democrat in this Republican stronghold.
 Obama was able to reduce McCain's margin of victory by narrowly winning Salt Lake County, the state's most populous county that contains the state capital of Salt Lake City, by a mere 296 votes–the first time a Democrat had carried that county since 1964.
 Obama also carried Summit and Grand counties, both of which have significantly lower Mormon populations than the rest of the state.
+Nonetheless, Obama became the first Democrat to win the White House without carrying Carbon County since Woodrow Wilson in 1912.

-Election 2008 proved to be remarkable as it was a Democratic presidential nominee's best showing in the Beehive State since 1968.
+This election was the Democratic presidential nominee's best showing in Utah since 1968.
 In substantially Native American and non-Mormon – but historically heavily Republican – San Juan County, Obama's performance was the best by a Democratic presidential candidate since Franklin D. Roosevelt in 1940.

-During the same election, popular incumbent Republican Governor Jon Huntsman, Jr. was reelected to a second term in a massive landslide victory, taking in 77.74 percent of the vote over Democrat Bob Springmeyer's 19.65 percent and Libertarian Dell Schanze's 2.62 percent.
+During the same election, popular incumbent Republican Governor Jon Huntsman Jr. was reelected to a second term in a massive landslide victory, taking in 77.74 percent of the vote over Democrat Bob Springmeyer's 19.65 percent and Libertarian Dell Schanze's 2.62 percent.
 At the state level, however, Democrats did manage to pick up two seats in the Utah House of Representatives.